explosion/spacy-course/chapters/pt/slides/chapter4_01_training-updating-models.md

 ---

-# Example: Training the entity recognizer
+# Exemplo: Treinando o identificador de entidades

 - The entity recognizer tags words and phrases in context
 - Each token can only be part of one entity